Career Timeline of Tristan Thompson: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Tristan Thompson made an impact.

-Tristan Thompson is a Canadian professional basketball player currently with the Cleveland Cavaliers in the NBA.
-He was a key member of the Cavaliers' 2016 NBA championship-winning team.
+Tristan Thompson is a Canadian professional basketball player currently with the Cleveland Cavaliers.
+Known for his rebounding and interior defense, Thompson was a key member of the Cavaliers' 2016 NBA Championship-winning team.
 Throughout his NBA career, he has also played for several other teams, including the Boston Celtics, Sacramento Kings, Indiana Pacers, Chicago Bulls, and Los Angeles Lakers.

 2008: FIBA Americas Under-18 Championship